SIP trunking is the main vector of today’s fixed telephony.

 How does a Trunk SIP work?

-If one of your users makes a call, the SIP session (session initiation) will pass through your gateway (or Centrex), will then be transmitted to the provider’s SBC (Session Border Controller) which will serve as a filter, for reasons of security.
-The signal then arrives at the Proxy, which compares all the potential routes and chooses the most beneficial.
+If one of your users makes a call, the SIP session (session initiation) will pass through your gateway (or Centrex), will then be transmitted to the provider’s SBC (Session Border Controller) which will serve as a filter, for a matter of security.
+The signal then arrives at the Proxy, which compares all the potential routes and chooses the most adequate one.
 Indeed, one single call could take an infinity of different “routes” (through one operator or another) to reach its destination.
 The session initiation will then be redirected to a second SBC, dedicated to the provider which holds the chosen route.
 This third-party provider will then complete the call to the recipient.
 If this recipient is available, it will send an acceptance in the opposite direction up to your user’s telephone.
-The call can now start!
+The call can start!